Bachelor of Science Degree

 Note that training and licensure in Molecular Diagnostics (Molecular Pathology) is available through the BS in Medical Technology rather than through Bioscience.

 Bioscience (BS) Program Outcomes:

-- Graduates will demonstrate mastery of basic laboratory skills, expertise in the operation of modern instrumentation, adherence to laboratory safety standards, and good practices.
+- Graduates will demonstrate mastery of basic laboratory skills, familiarity with the operation of modern instrumentation and adherence to laboratory safety standards.

-- Graduates will be able to process experimentally derived data and to communicate results effectively by written, graphical, digital, and verbal means.
+- Graduates will be able communicate scientific information effectively by written, graphical, and verbal means.